isw-kudos/kudos-docs/docs/boards/auth0/index.md

 ### Adding Users to your Auth0 tenant

 - Login or Sign up to [Auth0](https://auth0.com/)
-- Click Users and Roles -> Users
+- Click Users under Users and Roles
 - Click `Create New User` and provide the email and password for the user you wish to add.
 Leave the Connection as Username-Password-Authentication

 ![Create User](/assets/auth0/create-user.png)